 Most insurers will offer to cover your jet ski at its current market value (which will decrease over time with depreciation).
 However, some insurers may also give you the option of insuring it at an agreed value (how much you and the insurer agree it is worth).
 Terms and conditions such as increased premiums may apply if you choose this option, so make sure to read the PDS or speak to your insurer for details.

 Make sure you are aware of the exclusions of your policy to ensure you are covered for your usual activity.
 For example, if you are into jet ski racing, it is a good idea to look for a policy that specifically includes racing activities, as many policies exclude racing from coverage.

 How to buy jet ski insurance

-If you have boat insurance already, you can add your jet ski to that policy as a PWC for an additional cost.
-Or you can buy a separate jet ski insurance policy directly from a provider for your jet ski.
+If you have boat insurance already, you can ask your insurer to add your jet ski to that policy as a PWC for an additional cost.
+Alternatively, you can choose to take out a separate jet ski insurance policy directly.

 Tasmania CTP Insurance